Golf cart: Safety

 Along with the rising frequency of golf cart crashes, the number of golf-cart-related injuries has increased significantly over the last decades.
 A study conducted by researchers in the Center for Injury Research and Policy of The Research Institute at the Nationwide Children's Hospital found that the number of golf cart-related injuries rose 132% during the 17-year study period.
 According to the study, published in the July 2008 issue of the American Journal of Preventive Medicine, there were an estimated 148,000 golf cart-related injuries between 1990 and 2006, ranging from an estimated 5,770 cases in 1990 to approximately 13,411 cases in 2006.
 More than 30% of golf cart-related injuries involved children under the age of 16.

 The most common type of injury was soft tissue damage, usually just bruises, followed by fractures, constituting 22.3% of the cases, and lacerations, accounting for 15.5% of injuries.
 Other types of injuries include concussions, internal injuries, subdural hematoma, spinal cord injury, or acute respiratory compromise.
 While rare, a few cases had severe outcomes: 4 fatalities, 2 paraplegic, and 1 quadriplegic injuries have been documented.

+More recent analyses of emergency department data continue to show that fractures, head injuries and ejection-related injuries remain among the most common outcome of golf cart incidents.

 Some of the main causes of injury related to golf cart accidents included cart overturn, falling/jumping from a moving golf cart, collision with another vehicle or stationary object, struck/run over by a cart, getting into or out of a moving cart.
 Out of all these, "falling or jumping from a golf cart" was the most common cause of injury for both adults and children.

 One contributing reason is that current golf cart safety features are insufficient to prevent passenger falls or ejection.
 Golf carts moving at speeds as low as 11 mph could readily eject a passenger during a turn.
 Furthermore, rear-facing golf cart seats are associated with high rates of passenger ejection during fast acceleration, and most standard (stock) golf carts do not have brakes on all four wheels (typically brakes are only on the rear wheels, thus sharply limiting their braking power).